 33. Visit the Aquarium

 Another popular activity on Sentosa Island is a visit to the largest aquarium in the world – the S.E.A Aquarium.
-With 100,000 marine animals representing over 1,000 species, you’ll be fascinated by all of the exhibits and will want to spend several hours exploring this massive aquarium!
+With 100,000 marine animals representing over 1,000 species, all of the exhibits are fascinating, and will want to spend several hours exploring this massive aquarium!

 34. Take Advantage of Happy Hour